-STI offers special supportive services for a wide variety of nontraditional students.
+STI offers special targeted services for a wide variety of nontraditional students.
+An advisor is available to assist eligible individuals in selecting a program of study, applying for financial assistance, locating childcare, and networking with community resources.
 Students considered nontraditional fit into one of the following categories:

-- individuals in training programs that are nontraditional for their gender (25% or less of the individuals working in that field are of their same gender);
+1. Individuals in training programs that are nontraditional for their gender (25% or less of the individuals working in that field are of the same gender); 2.
+Single parents; 3.
+Single pregnant woman; 4.
+Displaced homemakers; 5.
+Dislocated workers; 6.
+Students not coming directly out of high school; 7.
+Individuals unsure of their career direction.

-- 2. single parents;

-- 3. single pregnant women;

-- 4. displaced homemakers;

-- 5. dislocated workers;

-- 6. students not coming directly out of high school;

-- 7. individuals unsure of their career direction.